 Many residence halls are equipped with washers, dryers and vending machines and may include game equipment that is available for the exclusive convenience of residents.
 Washers and dryers in the residence halls are available at no charge.
 Laundry facilities are available only to those living in university housing.
-Please report inoperable machines or appliances to residence hall staff.
+Please report inoperable machines or appliances by submitting a service request at go.osu.edu/servicerequest.